hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/_index.md

 **1-2 hours** depending on your level of experience.
 We'll speed up implementation by providing deployment templates to automate the build.

-When you are ready to begin, click the button below and hold on to your hat!
+When you're ready to begin, click the button below and hold on to your hat!

 {{< prev_next_button link_next_url="./1_solution_design/" button_next_text="Start Lab" first_step="true" />}}